ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/DSA/Part_3/DynamicProgramming/Problems.md

-##  Kadane's Algorithm/ prefix sum for subarray
+##  Kadane's Algorithm/ prefix sum for subarray:
+Kadane's Algorithm is primarily used for solving the Maximum Subarray Problem and its variations where the problem asks to optimize a contiguous subarray within a one-dimensional numeric array

 LeetCode 53: Maximum Subarray